mhwlng/streamdeck-starcitizen/README.md

 **The plugin should automatically find the actual path where Star Citizen was installed.**

-The path, that is found by the plugin, is logged in the `pluginlog.log` file.
+The path, that is found by the plugin, is logged in the `%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.starcitizen.sdPlugin\pluginlog.log` file.

-If the path is incorrect, then the `appsettings.config` file can be adjusted with the correct paths to the p4k file and the actionmaps.xml directory :
+If the path is incorrect, then the `%appdata%\Elgato\StreamDeck\Plugins\com.mhwlng.starcitizen.sdPlugin\appsettings.config` file can be adjusted with the correct paths to the p4k file and the actionmaps.xml directory :

 ```
 <?xml version="1.0" encoding="utf-8" ?>